FrancescoSaverioZuppichini/Search-COVID-papers-with-Deep-Learning/README.md

-# Covid Search Papers
+# COVID Search Papers

 ![alt](https://github.com/FrancescoSaverioZuppichini/Search-COVID-papers-with-Deep-Learning/blob/develop/medium/images/cl.gif?raw=true)
-A sematic browser that uses deep learning to search in more than 50k papers about the recent COVID-19 disease.
+A semantic browser that uses deep learning to search in more than 50k papers about the recent COVID-19 disease.

+It uses a deep learning model from [HuggingFace's `transformers`](https://github.com/huggingface/transformers)  to embed each paper in a fixed `[768]` vector.
+We load all the papers + the embeddings into Elastic Search.
+Search is performed by computing cosine similarity between a query and all the documents' embedding.

 My medium article []

 ## Getting Started
-We assume you have elastic search running on your machine.
+We assume you have Elastic Search installed and running on your machine.
 We provided the embeddings and the index file from here (TODO).

 ### Fill up the database